ublue-os/website/docs/blog/posts/bazzite-buzz-06.md

 - Doubled zram size on 32GB of RAM hardware modded Steam Decks.
 - Deck images have Steam shortcuts for Waydroid including icons and input settings.
 - Deck images have a new SteamOS Nested Desktop feature.
+    - GNOME images cannot launch any application in these nested desktop sessions currrently due to upstream issues.
 - Deck images now have increased ZRAM size to 4GB by defaul & performance improvements.
 (Thanks [Saber J2X](https://github.com/SaberJ2X)!)
 - Deck images now block additional AMD watchdog kernel modules to improve performance.
     - We also added the option to enable these watchdog kernel modules back